d-Representation-finite self-injective algebras: Our results

-From Thereom~\ref{stronger theorem} one can deduce the following result, which is an analogue of classical results due to Gabriel \cite[Lemma 3.3, Theorem~3.6]{gabriel2}.
+From Theorem~\ref{stronger theorem} one can deduce the following corollary, which is an analogue of classical results due to Gabriel \cite[Lemma 3.3, Theorem~3.6]{gabriel2}.

-\begin{cor} Let $\C$ be a locally bounded $k$-linear Krull-Schmidt category and $G$ a free abelian group of finite rank, acting admissibly on $\C$. \begin{enumerate} \item The push-down functor $F_*:\mod\C\to\mod(\C/G)$ induces a map from the set of locally bounded $G$-equivariant $d$-cluster-tilting subcategories of $\mod\C$ to the set of locally bounded $d$-cluster-tilting subcategories of $\mod(\C/G)$. \item The above map is a bijection if $k$ is algebraically closed. \end{enumerate} \end{cor}
+\begin{cor} Let $\C$ be a locally bounded $k$-linear Krull-Schmidt category and $G$ a free abelian group of finite rank, acting admissibly on $\C$. \begin{enumerate} \item The push-down functor $F_*:\mod\C\to\mod(\C/G)$ induces an injective map from the class of locally bounded $G$-equivariant $d$-cluster-tilting subcategories of $\mod\C$ to the class of locally bounded $d$-cluster-tilting subcategories of $\mod(\C/G)$. \item The above map is a bijection if $k$ is algebraically closed. \end{enumerate} \end{cor}